Safety Representative Training Course

 Experienced H&S Instructors

-Our instructors bring practical experience in safety representation and consultation across manufacturing, construction, healthcare, and corporate sectors.
+Our instructors have done this work themselves in manufacturing, construction, healthcare, and corporate settings.

 Flexible Delivery

-Choose on-site training at your premises, public courses, or remote delivery via Microsoft Teams.
-Flexible scheduling to minimise disruption.
+Choose on-site training, public courses, or remote delivery via Microsoft Teams.
+We schedule around your work.

 Legislation Focused

-Thorough coverage of the Safety, Health and Welfare at Work Act 2005, including Sections 25, 26, and 27 — giving your representatives a solid legal foundation.
+Covers the Safety, Health and Welfare at Work Act 2005 in depth, including Sections 25, 26, and 27.
+Your representatives leave with a solid legal foundation.

 What's Included

-Your course fee includes everything needed for a comprehensive 3-day programme:
+Your course fee includes everything needed for the 3-day programme:

 CPD-Accredited Certificate - Phoenix STS Safety Representatives Certificate valid for 3 years